Lady MacRobert Mk2 Solent Class Lifeboat

 After serving with them faultlessly since 1993 in the SAR role at Punte Del Este in Uruguay, ADES have decided to retire ADES 12 after 27 years and put her up for sale.
 They are changing their fleet to faster lifeboats such as the ex RNLI Tyne and Mersey Lifeboats, ADES 12 has a maximum speed of 9.25kn so no longer fits their requirements moving forward but she is still held with great affection by ADES and they want to ensure that she goes to a good home.

-She is a MK2 Solent Class Lifeboat built-in 1972 for the RNLI as ON1019, 48-014 and named “Lady MacRobert.
+The Lady MacRobert Mk2 Solent Class Lifeboat was built 1972 for the RNLI as ON1019, 48-014 and named “Lady MacRobert.
 She served with the RNLI at Montrose 1972 – 1989 and then in the RNLI Relief Fleet from 1989 – 1993 when she was sold to ADES in Uruguay and despatched from the UK to Uruguay as deck cargo.

 She has been maintained to the highest order and remains currently on station with full SAR certification in Uruguay and has recently been given a full survey in drydock.
 Additionally, all of her machinery has been fully serviced too in July 2020.